Minimising surface-code failures using a color-code decoder: Surface code performance under depolarising noise

 \subsection{Path-counting of failure mechanisms}

-The advantages of using the unified-lattice decoder are very apparent in the limit that error rates are low.
-In the regime of asymptotically low physical error rates $p$, the logical failure rate is dominated by minimum-weight failure mechanisms, such that the following holds
+The advantages of using the unified-lattice decoder are very apparent in the limit where physical error rates $p$ are low.
+In the regime of asymptotically low $p$, the logical failure rate is dominated by minimum-weight failure mechanisms, such that the following holds

 where $N_\textrm{fail}$ is the entropic term that denotes the number of least-weight errors leading to a logical failure.
-This function implicitly depends on code distance $d$.

 In what follows we evaluate the entropic term for both the restricted-lattice decoder and the unified lattice decoder, $N^{\textrm{res}}_{\textrm{fail}} $ and $ N^{\textrm{uni}}_{\textrm{fail}} $ respectively.
-Upon evaluating these functions, we highlight the advantage of using the unified-lattice decoder.
-We find the restricted-lattice decoder has an exponentially larger number of failure mechanisms in the low error rate regime than the unified-lattice decoder as a function of the code distance.
-We have that
+We find the restricted-lattice decoder has an exponentially larger number of failure mechanisms in the low error rate regime than the unified-lattice decoder as a function of the code distance:

 We attribute this factor to the ability of the unified-lattice decoder to identify the occurrence of Pauli-Y errors.
-In the following section we interrogate the relative performance of the two decoders further with additional numerical simulations.
-First we count $N^{\textrm{res}}_{\textrm{fail}} $ and $ N^{\textrm{uni}}_{\textrm{fail}} $ exactly, and verify our expressions with exhaustive testing.
+First, we count $N^{\textrm{res}}_{\textrm{fail}} $ and $ N^{\textrm{uni}}_{\textrm{fail}} $ exactly.
+In the following section we interrogate the relative performance of the two decoders numerically, and verify our expressions with exhaustive testing.

-For the decoders we consider, the least-weight errors that lead to a logical failure have weight $d/2$.
-We evaluate an analytical expression for the entropic term $N_{\textrm{fail}}$ for each decoder.
-The noise model we consider is independent and identically distributed depolarising errors on the surface code, which each manifest as a two-qubit bit-flip error on the square stabilizers of the color code, see Fig.~\ref{fig:toric_depolarising_error_mapping} in Sec.~\ref{sec:mapping}.

 We now evaluate the number of least-weight errors that lead the surface code to failure using the restricted-lattice decoder.
 This decoder cannot distinguish between Pauli-Z or Pauli-Y errors.
-As such we count the number of weight $d/2$ configurations of errors along a major row of the color-code lattice, where we say a major row is a row of $d$ red plaquettes.
-In contrast, a minor row of the lattice is a row of $d-1$ red color-code plaquettes.
+As such we count the number of weight $d/2$ configurations of errors along a major row of the color code lattice, where we say a major row is a row of $d$ red plaquettes.
+In contrast, a minor row of the lattice is a row of $d-1$ red color code plaquettes.
 Since the lattice is square, it supports $d$ major rows and $d-1$ minor rows.

 The probability of $d/2$ Pauli-Z or Pauli-Y errors occurring is $(1-p)^{n - d/2} (2p/3)^{d/2}$.
 There are $d$ major rows on which one of these error configurations can occur, and on each of these rows, there are $d! \times (d/2 )!^{-2} $ distinct configurations the $d/2$ errors can find on the $d$ plaquettes of the major row.
 We therefore find that